 When selling alcohol on licensed premises, the sale must be authorised by a personal licence holder.
 The premises manager must also possess a personal licence.
 In many premises, other members of staff also have personal licence qualifications so that they can authorise sales in the absence of the premises manager.

-The holder of a personal licence must undergo refresher training to ensure their licence remains valid, and they must produce evidence that they have undergone this refresher course, to the Licensing Board that they originally produced their personal licence holder certificate to, within 5 years of achieving their personal licence (with a three month grace period).
+The holder of a personal licence must undergo refresher training to ensure their licence remains valid, and they must produce evidence that they have undergone this refresher course, to the Licensing Board that they originally produced their personal licence holder certificate to, within 5 years of achieving their licence (with a three month grace period).

-- If the premises manager has their personal licence revoked then the sale of alcohol will no longer be permitted on their premises
+- If the premises manager has their licence revoked then the sale of alcohol will no longer be permitted on their premises

 - If personal licence holders who are not premises managers have their licence revoked, they will no longer be allowed to authorise sales in the absence of the premises manager